tBlabs/CV/README.md

 **Project details @ Dentsu Aegis Network**

-Refactor and optimization of existing systems to newer stack: .NET Core and Typescript.
+Refactor and optimization of existing systems to the newer stack: .NET Core and Typescript.
-Core of the system was a web api for managing users and their resources.
+The core of the system was a web API for managing users and their resources.
 - System architecture based on CQRS
 - Existing databases safe refactor
-- Test driven development (high unit tests coverage)
+- Test-driven development (high unit tests coverage)
 - Development of frontend components using Typescript and IoC
 - e2e automatic tests (cypress)